mdm-code/gsnip/README.md

 new snippets through an editor or `STDIN`.

-In order to add a new snippet right from the command line, the easy way would be to use HereDoc like this, for instance:
+In order to add a new snippet right from the command line, the easy way would be to use `here documents` like this, for instance:

 ```sh
 gsnip insert << EOF